New Student Advising & Registration

 Transfer Student Preparation Checklist

-Incoming transfer students are eligible to register for courses starting on April 21, 2025.
+Incoming transfer students are eligible to register for courses starting on April 20, 2026.
 For the best course selection, it is strongly recommended that you register for courses as soon as possible.
 Please do not wait until speaking with an academic advisor to register for classes.
-You can book an individual appointment with an advisor beginning in June, 2025.
-Within that meeting, they will make recommendations based on your enrollments and ensure you are enrolled in the correct courses for your major, plan, and credits.
+You can book an individual appointment with an advisor beginning on May 11.
+Appointments with major advisors start on June 1.
+Appointments with general advisors start on June 8.
+During that meeting, advisors will make recommendations based on your enrollments and ensure you are enrolled in the correct courses for your major, plan, and credits.

 1. Activate Your my.UIC.edu Portal Account and Log in